 If the benchmark passes, the last two lines should be Return 0 and PASSED.
 If the benchmark fails, the last line will be

 FAILED exit code = <failure code>

 Performance is measured in instructions-per-cycle (IPC), and we generally want to increase IPC.
 For our pipeline we can never exceed an IPC of 1, but we should be able to get close to it with a good branch predictor and proper bypassing.

 To run the test bench, first build the project as described in Building the Project and compile the RISC-V programs as described in Compiling the Assembly Tests and Benchmarks.
-For simulation, the executable bsim_dut will be created, which should be running when you start the test bench.
-In simulation, our RISC-V processor always loads the file scemi/sim/mem.vmh to initialize the (data) memory.
+In simulation, our RISC-V processor always loads the file bluesim/mem.vmh to initialize the (data) memory.
 Therefore, we only need to copy the .vmh file (which corresponds to the instruction memory) of the test program that we want to run.

-For example, to run the median benchmark on the processor in simulation you could use the commands under the scemi/sim directory:
+For example, to run the median benchmark on the processor in simulation you could use the commands from the top directory:

-For your convenience, we have provided scripts run_asm.sh and run_bmarks.sh in the scemi/sim directory, which run all the assembly tests and benchmarks respectively.
-The standard output (stdout) of bsim_dut will be redirected to logs/<test name>.log.
+For your convenience, we have provided scripts run_asm.sh and run_bmarks.sh, which run all the assembly tests and benchmarks respectively.
+The standard output (stdout) will be redirected to logs/<test name>.log.